Etheryte/vue-auto-dropzone/README.md

 # vue-auto-dropzone

 A [Dropzone.js](https://www.dropzonejs.com) component for Vue.
+Automatic build-time bundle based on a given Dropzone release.
-Full library coverage, Typescript support, and more.
+Full library coverage, improved Typescript support, and more.

 ## Installation
 ```sh